AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-cbatu-ghost_entities-21:

-21. An output of a non-ghost subprogram other than a ghost global shall not depend on a ghost input.
+21. An output of a non-ghost subprogram other than a ghost global or an abstract state shall not depend on a ghost input.
 [It is intended that this follows as a consequence of other rules.]

 .. _tu-fe-ghost_entities-22: